About Us

 As in many Big Brother and Big Sister agencies nationwide, the Stettler program encountered an ever-increasing number of children waiting to be matched with an adult volunteer.
 The Board was concerned about the growing number of unmatched children and explored ways of meeting the needs of the children on the waiting list.
 After an extensive needs assessment, the Board decided that the philosophy and program objectives of the Boys and Girls Club would best meet the needs of the children on the waiting list as well as other children in the community.
 In May 1988, a Boys and Girls Club Director was hired and programming began.

 In 1993, the Big Brothers and Big Sisters program and the Boys and Girls Club decided to combine their efforts and form an umbrella organization which is called the Heartland Youth Center.
-The Heartland Youth Center operates with one Board of Directors; however, affiliations with the two national organizations still exist and maintain their distinctive identities.
+In 2023 the Heartland Youth Center dissolved it's association with Big Brothers Big Sisters of Canada however we still continue to mentor.
+The Heartland Youth Center operates with one Board of Directors.

 Our Staff